 Northwest of Galena Summit, Stanley’s Redfish Lake is Idaho’s largest alpine lake, more than 300 ft. deep at some points.
 Families can camp, hike, fish, horseback ride and splash around in the lakes.

-3. View Craters of the Moon or get lost at the Mackay Dam on the Peaks to Craters Byway.
+Visit the Craters of the Moon or get lost at the Mackay Dam on the Peaks to Craters Byway

 Without a doubt this byway has the most diverse stretch of road in Idaho.
 You will experience wetlands, the vistas of the high mountain desert, expansive lava flows, and the Lost River Mountain Range boasting nine of Idaho’s twelve highest peaks including the highest peak, Mt.
 Borah.